Dragons And Dragon Kings In Ancient Mythology

 Dragons in Ancient Chinese Mythology

-In ancient China, the dragon was a highly significant creature that became a symbol of the Emperor and his throne was sometimes called the Dragon Throne.
+In ancient China, the dragon was a highly significant creature that became a symbol of the Emperor, and his throne was sometimes called the Dragon Throne.
 Ancient Chinese believed dragons were in control of the weather and water.
 These creatures were said to be able to manipulate oceans, floods, tornadoes, and storms.

 Tradition and celebration of New Year in China can be traced to a dragon named Nien (or “year”).

 Nien was a legendary wild beast that attacked people at the end of the old year.
 Villagers would use loud noises and bright lights to scare the creature away, a practice that slowly morphed into the Chinese New Year festivities.
-Today the dragon has its own year on the Chinese calendar.
+Today the dragon has its year on the Chinese calendar.

 Dragons In British And Scandinavian Mythology

-On the British Isles and in Scandinavia, dragons were often depicted as wingless creatures.
-In this part of the world, the dragon was depicted as a more malevolent creature that was very difficult to kill.
-The West dragon was wingless and lived in dark places or wells where he was guarding hoard treasures.
+The West dragon was wingless, lived in dark places or wells, and guarded hoard treasures.
 Approaching the dragon was almost impossible because of its poisonous fire breath.

-Dragons in British and Scandinavian mythology often appear in stories when a prince tries to save a young maiden from being abducted by the fearsome animal.
+Dragons in British and Scandinavian mythology often appear in stories when a prince tries to save a young maiden from being abducted by a fearsome animal.
 If he can slay the dragon, he can become the new King and win the girl as his bride.

 Dragon Kings In Chinese Mythology

-In ancient Chinese mythology, we encounter five enormous dragon kings who were rainmakers and rulers of the waters.
 Four of them were stationed at the cardinal points and ruled the seas.
 Their chief had his abode in the middle.
 The five dragon kings were named Lung Wang.

 Dragon’s Head As A Viking Symbol

-A dragon’s head was one of the most famous symbols of the Vikings.
-The Viking dragon was in many ways a representation of the Midgard Serpent, a mythical sea creature who fought with the Norse god, Thor.
+A dragon's head was one of the most famous symbols of the Vikings.
+The Viking dragon was, in many ways, a representation of the Midgard Serpent, a mythical sea creature who fought with the Norse god Thor.

-Many ships were equipped with carved dragon heads on top of the stem, while the stern often was shaped like a dragons tail.
+Many ships were equipped with carved dragon heads on top of the stem, while the stern often was shaped like a dragon's tail.

-The reason why Vikings built ships with huge dragonheads was because they wanted to appear as frightening as possible from a long distance.
-Vikings called their longships “drakkar” or dragon ships and the dragon was a powerful and fearsome symbol of war.
+Vikings built ships with huge dragonheads because they wanted to appear as frightening as possible from a long distance.

 The Pendragons Of Wales